 To maintain pesticide applicator certification, most states require you to attend a fully-approved, category-specific recertification session every two years.
 MAHSC has designed a program that allows you to receive your pesticide recertification for several states and categories all in one day.
-We apply to 12 State agencies plus the District of Columbia for recertification approval.
-See our Pesticide Recertification approvals to date here.
+We are approved by MD, NC, VA plus the District of Columbia for recertification approval.
+See our 2016 MAHSC Pesticide Recert State Approval Chart here.

 Thursday, January 19, 2017